jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 ---

-## An introduction to HTTP APIs in API Gateway
+## An introduction to AWS API Gateway

+In the sizeable toolkit that AWS provides, one of the easiest ways to quickly spin up custom APIs is through the API Gateway service.
+API Gateway is a great way to create scalable, publicly-accessible APIs that connect to other services, either on AWS or other third-party providers (hence the _"Gateway"_ portion of the service's name).

+API Gateway offers three several solutions for building APIs.
+Their most recent offering is a simpler, low-cost, low-latency option called [HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html).

+## HTTP APIs vs REST APIs

+HTTP APIs differ from REST APIs – API Gateway's original offering – in a number of ways.
+In general, HTTP APIs offer fewer configuration options than REST APIs, optimizing for low-latency operations.
+[Integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-concepts.html#http-api-concepts.integrations) are one such area: REST APIs can connect to a number of services, wheras HTTP APIs can only connect to another public HTTP endpoint or an AWS Lambda.

+(If you're curious, the [API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html) provides a full comparison between the two solutions.)

+## API Gateway Authorizers

-AWS API Gateway offers several solutions for building scalable APIs.
-[AWS HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html) are simple APIs that receive HTTP requests and send them to [Integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-concepts.html#http-api-concepts.integrations) such as another public HTTP endpoint or an AWS Lambda.
-Unlike API Gateway's REST APIs, HTTP APIs can’t leverage other AWS services, such as AWS Identity and Access Management (IAM), as _Authorizers_: services that allow or restrict API access to clients based on criteria such as user, roles, IP addresses, and so on.
+Another key difference between REST and HTTP APIs on API Gateway is their user of _Authorizers_: services that allow or restrict API access to clients based on criteria such as user, roles, IP addresses, and so on.
+If you're building a public API, restricting access to authorized users is likely going to be needed at some point.

-HTTP APIs can, however, use JSON Web Tokens (JWTs) to provide access control using a **JWT Authorizer**.
+REST APIs can leverage other AWS services, such as AWS Identity and Access Management (IAM), as Authorizers.
+HTTP APIs can't use most of those services, but unlike REST APIs, they provide out-of-the-box support for using of JSON Web Tokens (JWTs) to provide access control using a **JWT Authorizer**.

-## What is a JWT Authorizer?
+## JWT Authorizers

-Using a JWT Authorizer, you can configure an endpoint of your HTTP API to require the presence of a JWT on any request made to that endpoint.
-The Authorizer will validate the token to determine if the client making the request is allowed to access the endpoint.
+A JWT Authorizer is built on top of the [OpenID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html) and [OAuth 2.0](https://oauth.net/2/) protocols to provide easy, industry-standard authentication to your HTTP API.
+Once configured, requests to your API's endpoints must include a JWT, which is validated by the Authorizer to ensure the client making the request is allowed to access the endpoint.
 JWT Authorizers can also optionally restrict access based on authorization scopes in the JWT.

-A benefit of JWT Authorization is the ability to pair existing identity provider solutions with the low overhead of HTTP APIs.
-This provides security and authorization without needing to rely on heavier processes such as AWS IAM or resource policy files.
+JWTs can be issued by Amazon Cognito (another AWS service), but you can also configure the API to use an external identity provider as the JWTs issuer - that's a key benefit of the authorizer using the OIDC/OAuth 2.0 standards.
+If you already rely on an existing identity provider solution, pairing it with an HTTP API is pretty straightforward - and that's what you'll be doing in this tutorial!

 ## What will you build?